SandeshL702/ETH-Proof-Submission/README.md

-## MY TOKEN.SOL
-This is a basic Solidity smart contract for a token called "MyToken".
+##This is a basic Solidity smart contract for a token called "MyToken".

 ## DESCIRPTION
 The code is a Solidity smart contract for a basic token called "MyToken".
 It also has two public variables for the token name and abbreviation, and a total supply variable.
 It also has a mapping variable called "balances" which maps addresses to their token balances.